DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/Computer-Fundamentals/Inside-a-Computer-System/README.md

 ## Overview

-This interactive lab simulated a digital forensics investigation where I was required to rebuild a desktop computer from a collection of hardware components.
-The objective was to identify the correct components, place them in their appropriate locations within the computer, and recover the evidence file.
+This interactive lab introduced the main hardware components of a desktop computer through a digital forensics scenario.
+The objective was to identify the correct components, assemble the computer correctly, and recover the evidence file.

 ---